Scenario: Shared PC Mode

 | Auto reboot before deadline | Yes | If the machine is idle at the login screen, reboot to finish the patch. |

-Type: Templates > Custom
+- Type: Templates > Custom

 Name: Enforce EXE Restrictions

-OMA-URI: ./Vendor/MSFT/AppLocker/ApplicationLaunchRestrictions/Native/EXE/Policy (Make sure there are no spaces in this path)
+OMA-URI: ./Vendor/MSFT/AppLocker/ApplicationLaunchRestrictions/Native/EXE/Policy (no spaces in the path)

 Data type: String